Team

 Head of Museum Development North

 Michael has supported museums in a development and consultancy role for over 20 years.
-Advising his way around the Yorkshire and Humber regions, he has developed specialist knowledge in organisational development, governance and strategic planning.
-Michael has also managed teams specialising in curatorial, learning, public engagement and communications.
+Advising his way around the Yorkshire and Humber regions, he has developed specialist knowledge in organisational development, governance, and strategic planning.
+Prior to this role, Michael held leadership positions at York Museums Trust, including Head of Content and Public Engagement where he led teams specialising in curatorial, learning, public engagement, and communications.

-Beyond museums, Michael will usually be found either in the kitchen baking and brewing, or playing videogames.
+Beyond museums, Michael will usually be found either in the kitchen baking and brewing or playing videogames.
+He tries to follow his own advice, and is currently a trustee at York Travellers Trust (Charity number: 1189827).
+YTT works to relieve the poverty, advance the education and promote the health, social and economic welfare of the Gypsy/Traveller community in and around York.
 And as with other members of the MD North team, his cat is in control of the household – he knows his place in the pecking order.

 Michael is the accountable officer for the MD North Partnership.
-He works with Ian and Kaye to coordinate the programme and leads the 1-2-1 work, Organisational Health Check and Flip the Switch initiatives.
+He works with Ian and Kaye to coordinate the programme and leads the bespoke support work, Organisational Health Check, and other organisational development initiatives.

 Monday to Friday